rubyonjets/jets/docs/_reference/jets-build.md

 ```
 [--templates-only], [--no-templates-only]  # provide a way to skip building the code and only build the CloudFormation templates
+[--force-full], [--no-force-full]          # For a fake full build even if the stack does not exist
 [--noop], [--no-noop]
 ```